Notice of Privacy Practices

 - The Towers Pharmacy

 - All health care professionals, employees, medical staff, trainees, students, and volunteers of Baptist Health Care

-This Notice does not include Lakeview Center, Inc., or those physicians who are not owned or affiliated with Baptist Health Care.
+This Notice does not include Lakeview Center, Inc., or those physicians who are not employed by Baptist Health Care.
 Those providers should provide you a separate Notice that explains how they will collect, use and disclose your medical information.

 - Treatment Purposes:

 - We may share your information with those who are caring for you.
 For example, if you come in with a broken arm, we will give your x-rays to your doctor.
 If you need medication, the doctor may share your information with your pharmacist.

 - Payment Purposes: